Create a dynamic remarketing campaign

 Requirements for using HTML5 ads

-- Has a good history of policy compliance.
+Account has a good history of policy compliance

-You’ll receive an email update in about 5-7 business days when your request has been reviewed by the Google Ads team.
+Keep in mind, however, that meeting the requirements above doesn’t guarantee access to HTML5 ads.
+Once you submit your application, you’ll receive an email update within 7 business days.
 In the meantime, you can use other options like uploaded AMPHTML ads or responsive display ads.

 Dynamic prospecting and dynamic remarketing